jingfei-x/AI-and-Big-Data-Project-Hate-Speech-/README.md

    - pickle  - training data and the trained SVM model
    - src - python code for each page of the APP
    - visualization - picture used in the APP
-2. Dataset used to train the model:
+2. Dataset  - datasets used to train the model:
    - Dataset1_labeled_data.csv
    - twitter_hate_speench_cleaned.csv
    - gab.csv
    - other datasets are for reference
-3. Notebooks for model building :
+3. Notebooks - notebooks for model building :
    - Copy_of_hate_speech_2_extra_data_gab12.ipynb - **final notebook used**
    - hate_speech .ipynb - model testing with 1 dataset (Dataset1_labeled_data.csv)
    - hate_speech -n_gram.ipynb - modeling testing with 1 dataset using n-gram